Facilities

 Mini Macks observe staff/child ratios of 1:8.

-Mini Macks is designed to encourage problem solving and further develop social skills.
+In Mini Macks children are encouraged to further develop their social skills.
 The stimulating environment promotes choice and independence, whilst guiding them through the key areas of literacy, number skills, communication, Expressive Arts and the world around us.
 We will aid the transition from nursery to Primary School so your child feels supported and confident moving to the next stage.
 Our partnership with you will remain an important feature and communication through online daily diaries will update you on your child’s progress.

 In Mini Macks, we have themed reading areas and cosy corners.
 Should children wish to nap, mats will provide a comfortable sleep solution.

-Mini Macks use the main garden and also visit the local park regularly.
+Mini Macks spend time in the garden and also enjoy outings in the local area.

 Outdoor Area

 Outdoor play and fresh air have a great impact on children’s wellbeing and health.
-Our main garden has been designed to offer play and learning opportunities for all our age groups.
-Our pirate ship, loose parts obstacle courses and ride-on toys promote active play, and there are sand pits and a large mud kitchen for learning and discovery!
+Our garden offers play and learning opportunities for all our age groups.
+Our pirate ship, loose parts, ride-on toys and climbing frames promote active play, and there are sand pits and a large mud kitchen for learning and discovery!

 Extra-Curriculur activities